 One study found that between 75 and 95% of what we perceive as "Flavors" are actually Aromas.
 Flavour 2015

-So for a wine to taste "good" without food, it almost needs to have great Aromas.
+So for a wine to taste "good" without food, it almost needs to have enticing aromas.

 - Can you smell anything?
-High quality and "Intense" wines can be smelled from just outside the glass
+Aromas of high quality wines can be detected from just outside the glass

-- Pick out major types of smells before getting too specific
+Find major types of aromas before getting too specific

 If you want to take a step toward identifying rather than just enjoying...